Max Scherzer gives the Nationals some badly needed length against the Rays

 But the starting pitchers, once this club’s backbone, have really underachieved.
 Listen to Martinez saying Washington would be fine if it could just get a good outing from Aníbal Sánchez, Austin Voth or Erick Fedde.
 Even Patrick Corbin and Scherzer have been less than consistent.
 Entering the week, the rotation had the third-worst ERA in baseball at 5.83.

 So Scherzer had another chance to lift the team and the pitching staff.
 It came against the best of the American League.
 Scherzer, 36, is the one guy who has offered regular length.
-Take away Aug.
-5, when he exited after 27 pitches with a tight hamstring, and the right-hander has averaged about six innings per start.
+Take away his Aug.
+5 outing, when he exited after 27 pitches with a tight hamstring, and the right-hander has averaged about six innings per start.
 But he always expects seven from himself, and he pushed to that for the third time this year.
 It was the Nationals’ first seven-inning start since Aug.
 23.

 “If I can get out there and get deep into a game, seven innings, our bullpen guys only got to get six outs,” Scherzer said.
 “So that’s always a huge goal of mine.”

 He settled in after throwing 40 pitches in the first two innings.
 He had a lead to protect after Harrison scored on a fielder’s choice groundball by Carter Kieboom in the second.
-It grew in the third when Victor Robles doubled, Trea Turner singled him in and Kurt Suzuki doubled off Rays starter Charlie Morton to score Turner.
+It grew in the third when Victor Robles doubled, Trea Turner singled him in and Suzuki doubled off Rays starter Charlie Morton to score Turner.
 Then the Nationals added three more runs off Trevor Richards in the sixth, on Harrison’s RBI single and a two-run double by Michael A. Taylor, to make it 6-0.

 Scherzer was well into a groove, working all of his fastball, cutter, curveball, change-up and slider.
 Every pitch but his cutter induced at least three swings and misses.
 He got nine called strikes with his fastball, including two strikeouts looking for Rays catcher Kevan Smith.
 In the second inning, Scherzer thought he had Smith beat with a slider on the low-and-outside corner.
 When it was called a ball, Scherzer stood in front of the rubber, feet shoulder length apart, and shouted “Come on!” at home plate umpire Mark Wegner.